Rural Landholder Initiative assists landholders through education and incentives

 These field days are held on properties where the landholders have demonstrated exceptional land management practices and have great vision to improve their land for biodiversity.
 Council refers to these landholders as our ‘landholder champions’.

-Below is a series of short videos from previous field days highlighting a range of interesting topics:
+Below is a series of short videos from some of our previous field days highlighting a range of interesting topics:

 Grant funding opportunities